mlafeldt/romdirfs/README.md

 can easily export a virtual filesystem to the Linux kernel without root privileges.)

+More recently, I created a [Rust spike] for the same reason.

 ## Installation

 romdirfs requires a working FUSE implementation.
 Under Ubuntu/Debian, you can